getodk/docs/odkx-src/notify-using.rst

   .. image:: /img/notify-using/notify-view-messages.*

 4. To view the responses of Interactive messages double click on the notification row.
-A pop-up window as shown below will appear where admin can see responses to that notifications.
+A pop-up window as shown below will appear where user can see responses to that notifications.

   .. image:: /img/notify-using/notify-view-responses.*